-This process can sometimes take a long time, especially on a busy ward.
+This process can sometimes take a long time, hours in our case as we were on a busy ward.
 If you’ve packed your meds, you can shorten that time and give the meds directly.

 I bring a daily dosette box.
 Would you please make sure that it is accurately reflected in your chart by your care nurse once given?

 There are always a few items that Caregivers can’t pack before, so you’ll need to have a checklist or a note pinned to your bag to remind you to pack them.